-First4 AmeriCorps members will provide additional classroom support to strengthen existing trauma-informed classroom practices and strategies.
-These 14 (4 full and 10 part-time) members will receive training to better understand concepts such as child development, poverty, ACEs, and trauma-informed teaching to support the social-emotional development of children ages 6 weeks to 5 years.
+As a First4 AmeriCorps member, you will provide additional classroom support to strengthen existing trauma-informed classroom practices and strategies.
+You will receive training to better understand concepts such as child development, social-emotional learning, developmental delays & disabilities awareness, and trauma-informed teaching to support the social-emotional development of children ages 6 weeks to 5 years in Central Maine and children ages 3-5 years in Southern Maine.
+You will also exit your AmeriCorps term of service with an Educational Technician (Ed Tech) III certificate as a means of supporting their continued work in the education field in Maine.

-First4 members will participate in orientation as well as various--and ongoing--trainings and professional development.
-In the classroom, members will directly support children ages 6 weeks to 5 years throughout the school day, engaging in both indoor and outdoor activities to consistently promote learning opportunities across all domains, particularly cognitive and social-emotional.
-Members will partner with classroom teachers and assistant teachers, who will act as mentors.
-Additionally, First4 members will also participate in efforts to recruit future volunteers/members.
+You will participate in a 3-day orientation as well as various, ongoing training and professional development.
+In the classroom, you will directly support children ages 6 weeks to 5 years throughout the school day, engaging in both indoor and outdoor activities to consistently promote learning opportunities across all domains, particularly social-emotional.
+As a First4 member, you will partner with classroom staff, (who will act as mentors), implement your learning/training, participate in efforts to recruit future volunteers/members, and be part of a larger team of like-minded people whose goal is to strengthen our communities.

 Community Need Addressed

-According to the Maine Kids Count Data, Maine has the highest rate of children diagnosed with anxiety, the third highest rate for children diagnosed with depression, and 20.5% of children under 18 have experienced two or more Adverse Childhood Experiences (ACEs).
+According to the Maine Kids Count Data, Maine has the highest rate of children diagnosed with anxiety, the third highest rate for children diagnosed with depression, and more than 20% of children under 18 have experienced two or more Adverse Childhood Experiences (ACEs).
 ACEs is a term used to describe the various forms of abuse, neglect, and traumatic experiences that children under 18 face.
-When young children are faced with such disadvantages early in life, their ability to learn and be successful in school are severely impacted.
-In the 2018-2019 program year, 78% of the newly enrolled children failed to meet school readiness benchmark goals in the areas of social/emotional, physical, cognitive, math, and literacy development.
+WFor children who are further challenged with developmental delays or disabilities, their ability to learn and be successful in school are severely impacted.
+However, with support and skills, the children faced with these challenges early in life can enter Kindergarten at the same level–or above–their peers who have more resources or learn typically.

-However, with resilience, children can triumph over trauma and adversity.
+That is to say, with resilience, children can triumph over trauma and adversity.
 Resilience is the human capacity to face, overcome, and be strengthened by adversity.
-Children from low-income families need to become resilient to overcome the adversity they are up against, but they cannot do it alone.
+Children from low-income families need to become resilient to overcome the challenges they are up against, but they cannot do it alone.
 "During the first few years of a child's life, a million neural connections are formed in the brain every second.
 Babies’ brains are literally wired to learn—as much as they possibly can.
 And they are shaped by inputs from their environments—for better or for worse" (educareschools.org).

 First4 AmeriCorps members will provide additional classroom support to strengthen existing trauma-informed classroom practices and strategies.
-First4 members’ direct support in child care and preschool settings will lower the adult-to-child ratio, thus increasing teaching staff’s capacity to deliver high quality curriculum and focus more on skills and school readiness.
-These 14 (4 full and 10 part-time) members will receive training to better understand concepts such as child development, poverty, ACEs, and trauma-informed teaching.
-Then, in collaboration with teaching staff, they will transfer that knowledge into practice in classrooms with enrolled children who are struggling to meet benchmarks due to experience trauma, social and emotional deficiencies in development, and limited exposure to early education.
+First4 members’ direct support in child care and preschool settings will lower the adult-to-child ratio, which will increase teaching staff’s capacity to deliver high quality curriculum and focus more on skills and school readiness.
+These 25 (5 full and 20 part-time) members will receive training to better understand concepts such as child development, poverty, social-emotional learning, delays & disabilities awareness, IEP development, ACEs, and trauma-informed teaching.
+Then, in collaboration with teaching staff, they will transfer that knowledge into practice in classrooms with enrolled children who are struggling to meet benchmarks due to experienced trauma or developmental delays and disabilities.

-In collaboration with teaching staff, First4 members will transfer their knowledge (procured in training) into practice in classrooms with enrolled children who are struggling to meet benchmarks due to experience trauma, social and emotional deficiencies in development, and limited exposure to early education.
+In collaboration with teaching staff, First4 members will transfer their knowledge (gained in training) into practice in classrooms with enrolled children who are struggling to meet benchmarks due to experienced trauma or developmental delays and disabilities.
 By lowering the adult-to-child ratio, our goal is to further boost resiliency and reduce overall toxic stress by supporting children's social-emotional development in their child care and preschool settings.
 This, in turn, will help them be school-ready by the time they enter Kindergarten, and have lasting positive effects on their future academic success.

 Skills you will gain

-teamwork and collaboration, communication, emotional regulation, problem solving, understanding others, punctuality, prioritizing, flexibility, patience, relationship building
+teamwork and collaboration, communication, emotional regulation, problem solving, understanding others, punctuality, professionalism, prioritizing, flexibility, patience, relationship building, trauma-informed care, DEIAB, providing one-on-one support to children, IEP development, and strategies to support children's delays and disabilities in a classroom setting

 Competencies You Will Develop